Dliv3/Venom/README-en.md

 [简体中文](README.md)　｜　[English](README-en.md)

-Venom is a multi-hop proxy tool developed for attackers penetration testers using Go.
+Venom is a multi-hop proxy tool developed for penetration testers using Go.

 You can use venom to easily proxy network traffic to a multi-layer intranet, and easily manage intranet nodes.